This tutorial demonstrates how to create a pivot table in Excel and Google Sheets, and how to work with pivot tables.

 Create a Pivot Table

-A new sheet will be created with a (1) blank pivot table shown.
-There are 2 new tabs added to the ribbon (2) – PivotTable Analyze and Design.
-On the right hand side of the screen, (3) a task pane will appear with the Pivot table fields available.
+This inserts a new sheet with a blank pivot table.
+There are two new tabs added to the Ribbon: PivotTable Analyze and Design.
+On the right side of the screen, there’s a PivotTable Fields task pane showing your source data’s columns (fields).

 Refresh a Pivot Table